Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

   tag: animation
 -->

-# Modern animation with SVG
+# Modern animation for web

 <!--
 I've programmed the web long enough to know that the wheel is continuously being reinvented.
 This new wheel is not necessarily rounder, but it is what it currently is.